Joe Iconis

 Joseph Peter Philip Iconis (born September 22, 1981) is an American composer, lyricist, and playwright.
-He is best known for writing the music and lyrics to the Broadway musical Be More Chill.
+He is best known for writing the music and lyrics to the Broadway musical Be More Chill, for which he was nominated for the Tony Award for Best Original Score at the 2019 Tony Awards.

 Early life and education

 Iconis graduated from New York University's Steinhardt School of Culture, Education, and Human Development in 2003 with a B.M. in music composition.
 He then went on to graduate school at NYU's Tisch School of the Arts and in 2005 he received a M.F.A. in musical theater writing.